— 5 —

 3. Output the predictor f=\mathrm{majority}\{ f_i \colon i\in I \} that takes a majority vote over all the predictors computed in the second step.

 The key idea of the algorithm is to select all the predictors that have accuracy strictly better than random guessing.
 This selection step creates a bias that gives each selected predictor an advantage over random guessing.
 The majority vote in the third step amplifies this initial advantage into a larger advantage that grows with k.
 If we want to be a bit more clever, we don’t have to throw away any functions at all.
-If R_S[f_i]>1/2, we know that flipping all the bits gives R_S(1-f_i)<1/2.
-So, we can include 1-f_i in the ensemble.
-This saves us a factor two in the number of queries we make.
+If R_S[f_i]>1/2, then flipping all the bits gives R_S(1-f_i)<1/2.
+So, include 1-f_i in the ensemble.
+This saves a factor two in the number of queries.

 In practice, we can do a bit better still by weighting each function with its advantage over random guessing.
 The larger the advantage, the larger the weight of the function in the ensemble.
 This makes intuitive sense and leads to some improvements.
 What this algorithm essentially does is boosting.
 Boosting is a well-known technique for turning weak predictors into strong predictors.